Let’s set the scenario.

-Bec, 27, single and sick of giving her money to someone else decided it was about time to buy her first home early this year.
+Bec is 27, single and sick of giving her money to her landlord instead of investing in her first home.
 She had heard that first home buyers can use super contributions towards their purchase and she approached Michael at Nexis for an accountant’s point of view.
 Our interview with Bec is a good example of how accountants and financial advisors can actually provide complementary advice and are both beneficial when buying your first home.
+Thank you for letting us share your situation, Bec, and for asking for advice when it comes to buying your first home.

 Honestly, I wasn’t sure.
 Michael is my accountant and does my tax returns but I wasn’t sure he could help me with investing in a property.
 I wasn’t sure if I should be seeing a financial advisor but I trust his advice, so I still asked.